cthogg/todo-app-backend/README.md

 ## TODO:
-- POST to create a TODO
+- POST to create a TODO-  Done
-- GET to retrieve a single TODO
+- GET to retrieve a single TODO- Done
-- GET to retreive all TODOss
+- GET to retreive all TODOs - Done
-- PUT to edit a TODO
+- PUT to edit a TODO - Done
-- DELETE to remove a TODO
+- DELETE to remove a TODO - Done
-- Basic Tests
+- Basic Tests - Done